dan-phd/2DTDBEM/README.md

 ### Windows
 First download and unzip the armadillo and MatIO libraries to a low level directory (such as `C:\build`).
-Edit the user environment variables for your machine to include the directories to the unzipped libraries in variables named `ARMADILLO_ROOT` AND `MATIO_ROOT`.
+Edit the user environment variables for your machine to include the directories to the unzipped libraries in variables named `ARMADILLO_ROOT` and `MATIO_ROOT`.
 To run the code using Visual Studio in Windows, open the `2DTDBEM.sln` file located in the top directory.
 Make sure that the correct solution platform is being used (Win32 or x64) and check the following settings are configured correctly:
 * Configuration Properties -\> C/C++ -\> General -\> Additional Include Directories: